axiom-data-science/xpublish-host/README.md

     module: xpublish_host.plugins.DatasetsConfigPlugin
     kwargs:
       # Define all of the datasets to load into the xpublish instance.
+      datasets_config_file: datasets.yaml
+      datasets_config:
-      # The keys here (dc1) are not important and are not used internally
+        # The keys here (dataset_id_1) are not important and are not used internally
         # but it is good practice to make them equal to the dataset's id field
-      datasets_config:
-        dataset_id:
+        dataset_id_1:
           # The ID is used as the "key" of the dataset in `xpublish.Rest`
           # i.e. xpublish.Rest({ [dataset.id]: [loader_function_return] })
           id: dataset_id